defi-made/Neo-tutorials/README.md

-##thanks for your time
+Thanks for your time

 -

-**I think I will stop here for today,together, let's make Neo technology accessible to everyone!
+I think I will stop here for today,together, let's make Neo technology accessible to everyone!